SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/01-version-control.md

 ### Lab and tutorials

-Make a tech talk video (~10 minutes) comparing below Git patterns with examples and publish onto YouTube.
+Make a tech talk video (~15 minutes) comparing below Git patterns with examples and publish onto YouTube.
 Use simple HTML code snippets to explain each of the Git patterns.

 Git patterns to compare:

+- Demonstrate Conventional Commits
 - GitFlow Workflows using Azure DevOps, and
 - GitHub Flows on GitHub